 I am a named supervisor in SFI Centre for Research Training in Foundations of Data Science.
 This large-scale collaborative initiative between the University of Limerick (UL), University College Dublin (UCD) and Maynooth University (MU) will train a cohort of PhD students with a world-class foundational understanding in the horizontal themes of Applied Mathematics, Statistics, and Machine Learning.
-These fundamental themes will be fused together by applying them to real-world challenges in vertical themes including Data Analytics, Privacy & Security, Smart Manufacturing, Networks, and Health & Wellbeing.
-Students will have work placements in relevant industries to develop cognisance of industry requirements, important transversal skills, diversity and research impact.
-Academic placements in internationally renowned collaborating institutions will be available and students will benefit from exposure to Ireland's world-class research universities.
+These fundamental themes will be fused by applying them to real-world challenges in vertical themes, including Data Analytics, Privacy & Security, Smart Manufacturing, Networks, and Health & Wellbeing.
+Students will have work placements in relevant industries to develop cognisance of industry requirements, essential transversal skills, diversity and research impact.
+Academic placements in internationally renowned collaborating institutions will be available, and students will benefit from exposure to Ireland's world-class research universities.

 An application portal will open on the website www.data-science.ie on the 13th of January and will accept applications from interested parties until the 8th of March, with the 2020 cohort commencing in September.

 SFI Centre for Research Training in Genomics Data Science

 I am a supervisor in SFI Centre for Research Training in Genomics Data Science.
 The SFI Centre for Research Training in Genomics Data Science is a PhD training programme, linking together approx. Ninety genomics data science group leaders based at six Irish institutions.
 Expertise within the group spans from statistical modelling and machine learning to the full range of application of genomics.
 This Research Centre is focussed on 7 Research Themes: